‘THE DALEK INVASION OF EARTH’

 The TARDIS arrives in London and the Doctor and his companions find the Daleks have occupied the Earth for some time.
 They’ve killed many humans and converted some into Robomen.
 The Doctor is intent on discovering what the Daleks’ plans are, as they mine into the Earth’s crust in Bedfordshire.

 Just to be clear here, I know that this is a highly regarded Dalek story and is well rated by the fans.
 But this isn’t one of my absolute favourite Dalek stories from the series, as I found it uninspiring and dull in places.
-The story isn’t action-packed enough and I found the pace tended to be slow in places.
+The story isn’t action-packed enough and I found the pacing tended to be slow at times.

 Comparing this story to other Dalek adventures, I found the first Dalek story better than this one.
-Also the movie version with Peter Cushing as the Doctor in ‘Daleks’ Invasion Earth 2150 A.D.’ is far superior to the TV one with its action-packed sequences; amazing visual effects and being in colour.
+Also, the movie version with Peter Cushing as the Doctor in ‘Daleks’ Invasion Earth 2150 A.D.’ is far superior to the TV one with its action-packed sequences, amazing visual effects, and being presented in colour.

 The concept of the Daleks taking over the Earth and making the humans their slaves is very frightening.
 At the time, the world was still recovering from the Second World War and the thought of Nazis taking over Britain was unnerving.
 It works great with the Daleks as a visually striking image.

 I really like William Hartnell’s Doctor in this adventure.
 I liked it when the Doctor suspects that things aren’t right when he and his companions arrive in London in the 22nd century.
 I also liked it when the Doctor defies and challenges a Dalek in the second episode, as it felt like a ‘new series’ moment.